PlanNoa/Ant/README.md

 However, I do not learn only as a model, but I think that if several models learn and combine their strength, they will be a little closer to strong artificial intelligence.

-Each ant is stupid, but the ant kingdom is smart.
+Each ant is stupid, but the ants are smart.
 We call it Collective intelligence.

 ## So..
 What are the ants doing?